 Kindling Conversation gatherings may be scheduled at any time of the year.
-Applications must be submitted at least 3 weeks prior to a scheduled event.
+Applications must be submitted at least 1 week prior to the event.

-Kindling Conversation Micro-grant recipients must host their community conversation within 3 months of receiving notification of acceptance.
+Kindling Conversation stipend recipients must host their conversation within 3 months of application.

-The Kindling Conversations Micro-grant is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
-The Micro-grant recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees.
+The Kindling Conversation stipend is an unrestricted stipend to defray the cost of promoting, hosting, and facilitating the event.
+The stipend recipient may choose to use the grant to cover food, advertising, printing, facilitation, or facilities fees, or anything else.

 HOSTING MULTIPLE CONVERSATIONS

-At this time, we are offering only one Micro-grant per organization or individual.
-Micro-grant recipients may contact the grants office if they wish to host additional conversations after submitting their final report to see if there are funds available for additional sessions.
+At this time, we are offering only one stipend per organization or individual per year without prior approval.
+Stipend recipients may contact us to host additional conversations after submitting their final report to see if there are funds available for additional sessions.

 Please email firstname.lastname@example.org with questions.